 If the earth is on the order of 6-10,000 years old and created as is, then there is no need for plate tectonics, weathering storms, nor time for the evolution of harmful bacteria and viruses.
 Instead, these are generally thought of as being a consequence of the fall.
 Because of Adam’s sin in the garden the whole creation was upended.
 And every ill is our world today can be traced back to this seminal event.

 Romans 8:19-22 is the passage that is most commonly used to support this belief.
 “For the creation waits in eager expectation for the children of God to be revealed.
 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.
 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.”
-The thought here is that the creation is subjected to its bondage to decay because of the fall, and that at Christ’s return both redeemed humanity and the creation are restored to their original state.
+The thought here is that the creation is subjected to its bondage to decay because of the fall.
+And, at Christ’s return, both redeemed humanity and the creation are restored to their original state.

 But in either case, natural evil is not really evil in the sense that we typically use the word, with evil having a moral quality.
 Instead it is simply the result of the way our planet currently functions.
 While it causes harm to people, there is no malicious or even conscious intent to cause evil.